-While the scale and scope of challenges and solutions differ between large and small or urban and rural communities, the concept of a “smart city (or community)” represents an equally suited opportunity to increase livability and prosperity.
+While the scale and scope of challenges and smart city solutions and projects differ between large and small or urban and rural communities, the concept of a smart city (or community) represents an equally suited opportunity to increase livability and prosperity.

 Another factor that is of high relevance in this respect is the connection between urban cities and rural communities.
 Often they fulfill different but complementary functions in a system or network of central places (the concept of centrality).
-Thus, smart solutions should take the connection of urban and rural communities into account.
+Thus, smart solutions and smart city projects should take the connection of urban and rural communities into account.
 Smart mobility and smart healthcare are two prominent examples in this respect.